Ward Kimball: Career

 Kimball served as a screenwriter for the featurette Eyes In Outer Space (1959).
 The film combined live action and animation.
 It depicted weather satellites and explained how the weather is predicted.
 The film was originally theatrically released.
 Around 1962, it started being shown in Disneyland.

 During the 1950s, the Disney studio shifted its focus from theatrical animation to television.
 Kimball wrote and directed three hour-long television shows about space exploration.
 They were Man in Space (1955), Man and the Moon (1955), and Mars and Beyond (1957).
 The consultants for these shows included pioneers of the Space Age, such as aerospace engineer Wernher von Braun.
 According to animation historian Jeff Lenburg, the three shows helped in sparking popular interest in spaceflight.
 Kimball was also responsible for the science-fiction two-reel cartoon Cosmic Capers (1957).

 Kimball also worked (as a writer) on the live-action musical Babes in Toyland (1961).
 He later returned to television and directed 43 episodes of The Mouse Factory (1972–1973).

-According to Jeff Lenburg, Kimball retired in 1973 and left the Disney studio.
+Kimball retired in 1973 and left the Disney studio.
 He continued, however, to serve as a consultant on special assignments.
 He worked on the World of Motion attraction for Disney's EPCOT Center.

 Other activities

 Kimball was profiled by producer Jerry Fairbanks in his Paramount Pictures film short series Unusual Occupations.
 This 35mm Magnacolor film short was released theatrically in 1944; it focused on Kimball's backyard railroad and full-sized locomotive.

 Kimball was also a jazz trombonist.
 He founded and led the seven-piece Dixieland band Firehouse Five Plus Two, in which he played trombone.
 The band made at least 13 LP records and toured clubs, college campuses and jazz festivals from the 1940s to early 1970s.
 Kimball once said that Walt Disney permitted the second career as long as it did not interfere with his animation work.
 Kimball appeared on the March 17, 1954, episode of You Bet Your Life, in which Groucho Marx coaxed him into playing his trombone with the house band.
-He and his partner won $75 in their quiz portion of the show, including one Disney animation question that Kimball answered easily.
+He and his partner won $75 in their quiz portion of the show, including one Disney animation question that Kimball answered easily: the answer was Pinocchio.

 Kimball continued to work at Disney until 1974, working on the Disney anthology television series, being one of the writers for Babes in Toyland, creating animation for Mary Poppins, directing the animation for Bedknobs and Broomsticks, and working on titles for feature films such as The Adventures Of Bullwhip Griffin and Million Dollar Duck.
 His last staff work for Disney was producing and directing the Disney TV show The Mouse Factory, which ran from 1972 to 1974.
 He continued to do various projects on his own, even returning to do some publicity tours for the Disney corporation.
 He also worked on the World of Motion attraction for Disney's EPCOT Center.